qopiku/HubDelay/README.md

 # HubDelay
-Teleport to the hub with a delay of 5 seconds.
+Teleport to the hub with a delay.

-this is the PocketMine-MP Plugin to teleport to a hub with a delay of 5 seconds.
+this is the PocketMine-MP Plugin to teleport player to a hub with a delay.

 ## Requirements
 PocketMine-MP API 3.0.0